Neato has a new competitor called the MI Robot Vacuum that has most of the features found in it at a few hundred dollars less!

 The MI robot vacuum is a great alternative to the Neato BotVac and Roomba 980.
 It has the same SLAM algorithm found in more expensive robots.

-This algorithm is responsible for this product’s efficient cleaning and multi-room cleaning capabilities.
+This algorithm is responsible for this product’s efficient and multi-room cleaning capabilities.

 The best part is you don’t have to spend $700 on it.

 Suction power is also above the competing brands I mentioned at 1,800 Pa.
-This machine can clean low to mid-pile carpet but do not expect it to deep clean.
+This machine can clean low to mid-pile carpet, but do not expect it to be deep cleaned.

 It will miss some spots here and there in terms of cleaning performance.
 My biggest concern would be edge cleaning because it didn’t perform as well as the ILIFE.